SEARCH AND DESTROY

 “See, you didn’t miss what you were hoping to do.”

 In no time the regulars were at the back door, which I left unlocked from then on.
-No one else was at home, and soon we were all stoned.
-Ten was ditching hour at Gables High, and everyone stayed until the regular release bell rang.
+No one else was at home.
+Soon we were all stoned.
+Ten was ditching hour at Gables High.
+Everyone stayed until the regular release bell rang.
 John said the people from The Program had come by the house, trying to find Jace.
 Dave said they were also at school, asking questions.
 It seemed they had special police powers to do as they pleased.
-I told Jace to call his folks and get them to call the dogs off, but he wasn’t able to confront them.
+I told Jace to call his folks and get them to call the dogs off.
+He wasn’t ready to confront them.
 The music was loud and Robby kept the joints going around.
 A couple of guys showed up I hadn’t seen before.
 Robby went off and came back with fifty bucks.

 “The price of Colombian Gold just went up,” he announced.